katmore/xt_geoip-block_countries/README.md

 # xt_geoip-block_countries
 Block IP traffic by country with a simple configuration using continuously updated geolite2 data.

+The intent is to make it easy to maintain iptables rules that will DROP all traffic from countries from which no meaningful traffic will originate, other than abuse.
+After installation, no countries are blocked by default (see [Configuration](#Configuration)).
+This is a brutally brain-dead means to manage IP traffic, but it can be a quick and viable solution in many use case.
+The countries that are blocked will be HIGHLY dependent on local system needs.

 ## Usage
  * check the [Requirements](#Requirements) section, and follow the in steps the [Installation](#Installation) section
  * edit `/etc/xt_geoip-block_countries` *(see the [Configuration](#Configuration) section for full details)*